Probing lepton number violating interactions in rare kaon decays: Rare Kaon Decays

 In order to study the impact of potential new, LNV physics on the rare kaon decay $K\to\pi\nu\nu$, we parametrize its matrix element in terms of the effective low energy interaction arising from the operator $\Op_{3b}$ in Eq.~\eqref{eq:7op3b},

 Here, the fermion 4-component fields are defined as $d = (d_L, \bar{d}^c)^T$, $\nu = (\nu_L, \bar{\nu}_L)^T$.
-The quark flavour indices are fixed to $s$ and $d$ by the kaon and pion quark flavour content.
-The indices $i$, $j$ label the different neutrino states.
+The quark flavour indices are fixed to $s$ and $d$ by the kaon and pion quark flavour content.\footnote{Note that in Eq.~\eqref{eq:matrixelementfirst}, the initial $K$ denotes a general kaon, and the quark flavours $\bar ds$ in the operator should be adjusted accordingly for a $K^+/K^0$ or $K^-/\bar K^0$ initial state.} The indices $i$, $j$ label the different neutrino states.
 In calculating the amplitudes of the rare kaon decays, a form-factor approach is used in this section.
 It is possible to also perform these calculations using chiral perturbation theory \cite{Li:2019fhz}.

 Given the field ordering in Eq.~\eqref{eq:postpostshouten}, we can replace the meson component of the matrix element in Eq.~\eqref{eq:matrixelementfirst} with the corresponding scalar form factor,

 This yields the squared matrix element